mhdr/wireguard-install/.github/README.md

 chmod +x /etc/wireguard/wireguard-server.sh
 HEADLESS_INSTALL=y ./etc/wireguard/wireguard-server.sh
 ```
 In your `/etc/wireguard/clients` directory, you will have `.conf` files.
 These are the client configuration files.
-Download them from your server and connect using your favorite WireGuard client.
+Download them from your WireGuard Interface and connect using your favorite WireGuard Peer.

 ---
 ### After Installation